Tips in this section include:

 Step 2: Cut the floor plate (or sill) and fix down

 Cut the bottom plate to the required length, this may be in between two external walls for example.
 I find the easiest way to form doorways is to fix the plate down on to the floor and cut it out later.
 This helps ensure a straight wall.

 Where there is a corner in the studwork wall lay the plates out as above, with studs in enough places to carry the plasterboard edges.

 If a wall needs to intersect like a T-shape set out the plates like below so again the studs can carry the plasterboard edges.
-In between the studs cut some small noggins to fix everything together with.
+In between the studs cut some small noggins to fix and bind everything together with.